unosquare/tubular/README.md

 ## Dependencies

+You will need to add the next JS libraries to use Tubular:

+* jQuery
+* Twitter Bootstrap
+* AngularJS (including Route, Cookies and if you want Animate)
+* AngularJS UI Bootstrap
+* AngularJS Local Storage
+* Font Awesome

-* You need [Web Essentials](http://vswebessentials.com/download) to generate the Tubular bundles.
+Also if you use the Visual Studio project you need [Web Essentials](http://vswebessentials.com/download) to generate the Tubular bundles.

 ## Samples